The Elfstedentocht

 The day of the Elfstedentocht - zzzzzoof!

 On January 15, 1909, the Royal Association the Friesche Elfsteden (the Frisian Eleven Cities) was founded.
 That is why 15 January has been declared the Day of the Eleven Cities Tour, a day dedicated to the Eleven Cities culture.
-This year the event will be organized online.
-Dutch heritage institutions will present their most special objects and archives about the skating tour via the hashtag #11DAG21.
-Would you also like to participate?
-Everyone is free to share the most beautiful or impressive skating stories on January 15th via #11DAG21.
+The event will most likely take place in local musea or archives.

 Ok, so 200 kilometres on skates sounds a bit difficult.
 But just because the magic words of 'it's on!' haven't been said for quite a long time, doesn't mean that you can't get some Elfstedentocht action in Leeuwarden.
 The Elfstedenhal is a mixture between a sports complex and a museum, with a life-size statue of the 1963 winner Reinier Paping, the names of all the winners on the walls; a 400-metre ice track, and a 'Wall of Fame'.